-The Pharlap Holdings Pte Ltd royalty on the MCC Cape Lambert Magnetite project is \$0.50/ tonne of all minerals mined including magnetite BIF ore at a rate of up to 50 million tonnes/year.
+The Pharlap Holdings Pte Ltd royalty (Royalty Deed dated 2005) on the MCC Cape Lambert Magnetite project is \$0.50/ tonne of all minerals mined including magnetite BIF ore at a rate of up to 50 million tonnes/year.
+The valuation in this report uses the annual production figures in the PFS.